elmasy-com/columbus-cli/README.md

 Usage: ./columbus insert <domain>

 If <domain> is "input", then reads domains from the standard input.
-If <domain> is "file <path>" then read domains from the given file file.
+If <domain> is "file <path>" then read domains from the given file.

 Examples:
 echo 'example.com